 As a former Magic Kingdom Cast Member, this park will always have the fondest memories associated with it for me.
 It was the first Disney World park and is home to the iconic Cinderella Castle.
 I know what you’re thinking.
 “Isn’t the Magic Kingdom just for kids?”
 Nope, not at all.
-Despite its reputation as the “kids’ park,” there is plenty of fun for guests of all ages, as I’ll demonstrate in this very in-depth guide for adults at the Magic Kingdom.
+Despite its reputation as the “kids’ park,” there is plenty of fun for guests of all ages.
+Keep reading for everything you need to know in this guide for adults at the Magic Kingdom.

 Get the lay of the land (only sort of a pun) before you go so you can plan out your day.

 - Main Street USA – Every guest enters the Magic Kingdom through this land, a throwback blend of an American main street idealized by Walt Disney himself.
 It’s light on attractions, but this is where everyone takes their classic Cinderella Castle shots.
 Most of the street is lined with shopping – it’s where you’ll find the Emporium, one of the largest souvenir shops in the parks – and dining.
-This is where you’ll find the new talking Mickey character, and where you can board the iconic Disney railroad.
+This is where you’ll meet Mickey Mouse and where you can board the iconic Disney railroad.

 - Adventureland – As you enter through Main Street, Adventureland will be located to your left.
 Cross a bridge and find yourself transported into a lush, jungle atmosphere that’s home to some of Disney’s classic attractions.
 The tropical atmosphere is intended to be exotic and inspire adventures through some of the world’s great rivers, as well as voyages with beloved pirates.